 The patient must be referred by a physician for evaluation and dispensing of hearing aids.
-Dispensed hearing aids include one year of follow-up care including all evaluations and adjustments of the hearing aids.
-New hearing aids may be dispensed once every two years unless defective and no longer covered by warranty.
+Initial or replacement dispensing of hearing aids includes one year of follow-up care including all evaluations, adjustments, repairs, or reprogramming of the hearing aids.
+New hearing aids may be dispensed when new medical evaluation documents the necessity for change of device prescription only as related to the work-related injury or replacement of a nonworking device that is no longer covered by warranty.
+Repairs will not be paid when a device is still under the manufacturer's warranty.
+An evaluation and management service shall not be billed at the time of any hearing aid evaluations or testing.
 The dispensing of hearing aids is reported with the appropriate HCPCS Level II codes and a copy of the manufacturer/supplier's invoice.
 Reimbursement is the lower of the manufacturer/supplier's invoice cost plus 30 percent or billed charges including dispensing and fitting cost.
-HCPCS codes V5011 and V5160 are not separately reimbursed services.
+HCPCS codes V5011, V5090, V5110, \\and\V5160, V5240, and V5241 are not separately reimbursed services.